davatorium/rofi/doc/rofi-theme.5.markdown

  * `min-aspect-ratio`   load when aspect ratio is over value.
  * `max-aspect_ratio`:  load when aspect ratio is under value.
  * `monitor-id`:        The monitor id, see rofi -help for id's.

+@media takes an integer number or a fraction.

 ## Multiple file handling